lab1092/blender-manual_ja/manual/composite_nodes/types/filter.rst

    Sometimes you might want to have more control to blur the image.
 For instance, you may want to only blur one object while leaving everything else alone (or the other way around), or you want to blur the whole image uniformly all at once.
-   The node therefore allows you to use something other than an actual zbuffer as the :guilabel:`Z` input.
+   The node therefore allows you to use something other than an actual zbuffer as the *Z* input.
    For instance, you could connect an image node and use a grayscale image where the color designates how much to blur the image at that point, where white is maximum blur and black is no blur.
 Or, you could use a Time node to uniformly blur the image,